thegetty/quire-docs/content/docs-v1/zooming-images.md

 - Minimum image size: Greater than 512px on the long side
 - Maximum image size: None, but we recommend limiting to 8,192px on the long side

+{{< q-class "box tip" >}}
+- The +/- signs typically used to zoom in and out of an image are currently not working in v1.
+Instead zooming can be achieved by scrolling or pinching.
+Work is currently underway to add these controls back.
+Follow our progress in [GitHub issue #815](https://github.com/thegetty/quire/issues/815).
+{{< /q-class >}}

 ## Preview and Build a Project with Zooming Images

 Quire uses the [International Image Interoperability Framework (IIIF)](https://iiif.io/) to manage its advanced image features including zooming, layered, and [rotating images](/docs-v1/sequences/).
 IIIF (referred to when speaking as "Triple I F") is a shared, open set of standards for storing images and image data.
 These standards allow for seamless and regularized sharing and display of those images for various uses within a project, an institution, or across different institutions.
 IIIF is a growing standard, particularly in the academic, art, and cultural heritage sectors.